 KPBS launched the “Explore” program in 2012 as an experiment to grow the station’s library of local programs while cultivating new, young and diverse talent.
 Every two years, KPBS opens a community-wide call for content ideas and offers seed funding to create local TV shows, web series and podcasts.
 The producers retain ownership of their project and are responsible for raising the extra funds needed to stay afloat.
 The program has spawned four podcasts and more than a dozen TV and web series.

-Beginning in 2017 Boise State Radio decided to take a different spin on Giving Tuesday.
-Instead of focusing on the station, we decided to celebrate other local nonprofits.
-Local residents nominated their favorite local nonprofits, and then the station awarded a $1,000 underwriting package to randomly selected winners
+Instead of focusing on ourselves for Giving Tuesday, we chose to celebrate other local nonprofits.
+People nominated their favorite local nonprofits and then we awarded $1000 in underwriting to randomly selected winners.

 The KVIE Art Auction is an annual, live-televised fundraising event.
-Over 250 pieces of artwork are donated by artists throughout the Sacramento region, curated from hundreds of submissions.
-Local artists receive print, on-air, and web recognition.
-1 week prior to the live auction, we hold a Preview Gala where all the artwork is on display.
-Jury awards are announced, as well as the winner of the framing competition.
+Over 250 pieces of artwork are donated by artists throughout the greater Sacramento region, curated from hundreds of submissions.
+Local artists receive print, on-air and web recognition and several report gaining commissions as a result of the exposure.